-2022 Mifflin County Envirothon winning team

-Names of team members in no particular order, Cara Huerbin (Advisor), Seth Hartman (Advisor), Janae Potutschnig, Jade Vance, Zoe Green, Gracee Tate, Nadine Neavling.

-Field Days and Events

-The District participated in several other youth education events.
-The MCCD staffed a stream health

-station at the Reeds Gap Fall Fest (Reeds Gap State Park) in October and had a Cleanup Day with students from the Belleville Mennonite School and members of the Mifflin County Cleanways Chapter.
-MCCD staff also led a healthy streams presentation to the Juniata Valley YMCA preschool class.
-Erica Smith presented to the local cub scouts at their Blue & Gold banquet and had wildlife pelts/furs available as well as a paw print identification activity.
-The wildlife kits were donated by the PA Game Commission for environmental education.

-The wildlife kit is available for future presentations and to check out of the Districts lending library.
-The District also has two Enviroscape models available to teachers to check out of our environmental lending library.
-If vou would like more information about what material is available. please contact our office.
+2023 Mifflin County Envirothon winning team Field Days and Events The District participated in several other youth education events.
+The MCCD staffed a stream health station at the Reeds Gap Fall Fest (Reeds Gap State Park) in October.
+MCCD staff also led a healthy streams presentation to the Project YES summer camp, helped with the Mifflin County School District (MCSD) Eco Day, presented to Belleville Mennonite School (BMS) Earth Science and Environmental Science classes, hosted a planting event with the MCJHS Conservation Club, and assisted with the Farm Bureau 3rd grade ag tour.
 Education was not limited to youth.
 The MCCD assisted with and/or participated in several educational and outreach meetings for the Ag community and the general public.
 Mike Stuck and Erica Smith did one on one Manure Management manual trainings at the MCCD district office.
-Trevor Weaver provided presentations to the Mifflin County Farm Bureau and presented at the PA Statewide Annual 319 meeting.

-Spotted Lanternfly

-In 2022 the MCCD received a grant from the State Conservation Commission and engaged in several Spotted Lanternfly (SLF) Control Program activities.
-Main activities included education and outreach related to SLF.
-Other activities included distributing and monitoring SLF circle traps as well as fielding general inquiries related to SLF identification and control.

-The MCCD set up a SLF educational display in the MCCD office.
-This display included several SLF specimens (provided by PA DCNR) as well as fact sheets and pamphlets.
-The MCCD also worked with the local Penn State Extension office and PSU Master Gardeners to utilize their display materials at a local Agribusiness meeting hosted in Mifflin County in January 2022.

-Other District Activities in 2022

-In 2022, the MCCD continued their annual tree seedling sale.
-The 2022 sale included evergreens, shade trees, flowering trees and shrubs, and wildflower seed.

-The MCCD sold 947 trees/shrubs.
+Other District Activities in 2023 In 2023, the MCCD continued their annual tree seedling sale.
+The 2023 sale included evergreens, shade trees, flowering trees and shrubs, and wildflower seed.
+The MCCD sold 842 trees/shrubs.
 Proceeds from the annual seedling sale fund environmental education efforts in Mifflin County.
 The MCCD also adopted planters in downtown Lewistown as part of the Downtown Lewistown Adopt-A-Planter program.
 Planters were planted with native flowers and perennials to help display plants that are native to our region.

-District personnel also

-participated in the following resourcerelated activities: PA Envirothon

-Board of Directors, the DG&LVR

-Quality Assurance Board, the PA

-Agroforestry Brain Trust, PA Riparian

-Forest Buffer Advisory Committee,

-Mifflin County Farm Bureau

-Nominations Committee, Kish Park

-Study Committee, the Countywide

-Action Plan Leadership Committee,

-Mifflin County Solid Waste Authority Advisory Committee, and the Juniata Watershed Management Plan Update Committee.
-The District welcomes opportunities to form partnerships with local agencies, organizations, and governments to further promote conservation, and ensure the protection of our natural resources for future generations.
+District personnel also participated in the following resource-related activities: PA Envirothon Board of Directors, the DG&LVR Quality Assurance Board, Mifflin County Farm Bureau Nominations Committee, Mifflin County Solid Waste Authority Advisory Committee, the Juniata Watershed Management Plan Update Committee, and Downtown Lewistown Inc. The District welcomes opportunities to form partnerships with local agencies, organizations, and governments to further promote conservation, and ensure the protection of our natural resources for future generations.

-Mifflin County Conservation District

-20 Windmill Hill #4 Burnham, PA 17009 (717) 248-4695 Ext.
-4 www.mifflinced.com
+MCCD staff (I to r): Floyd Ciccolini, June Morningstar, Mike Stuck, Trevor Weaver, Bailey Coder, Erica Smith, (Missing from photo: Cathy Yohn & Olivia Graham)

 District Staff

-District Manager: Trevor Weaver
+District Manager:

-Administrative Assistant: June Morningstar

-Ag Conservation Technician: Erica Smith

-Ag Resource Conservation: Mike Stuck

-Resource Conservation: Floyd Ciccolini

-Watershed Specialist: Bailey Coder

-Part-time Secretary: Cathy Yohn

-MCCD staff (I to r): Floyd Ciccolini, June Morningstar, Mike Stuck, Trevor Weaver, Bailey Coder, Erica Smith, (Missing from photo: Cathy Yohn)